near/docs/docs/tutorials/contracts/guest-book.md

   messages.push(message);
 }
 ```

-Our call function!
-This adds a message to our guestbook, thereby changing state.
-If it did not change state, it would simply be a view function as we will see next.
+Our call function adds a message to our guestbook, thereby changing state.
+If it did not change state, it would be a view function.

 ```ts
 export function getMessages(): PostedMessage[] {